yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 are the responsibility of the authors of this document alone.

-We would like to thank Adrian Farrel, Dave Garrett, Daniel Kahn Gillmor, Yoav Nir,
+We would like to thank Adrian Farrel, Dave Garrett, Daniel Kahn Gillmor,
+Alexey Melnikov,
+Yoav Nir,
 Eric Rescorla, Benjamin Kaduk and Rich Salz for their comments on this document.
 Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.